 While there are many costs you can deduct from your tax bill, there are certain expenses that you aren’t allowed to claim against your rental income.
-It’s just as important to familiarise yourself with these as with your allowed expenses so you don’t run into any trouble when submitting your tax return.
+It’s just as important to familiarise yourself with these as with your allowable expenses so you don’t run into any trouble when submitting your self assessment tax return.

-If you carry out repairs or maintenance on your rental property while it is being rented, you can claim for the costs.
-However, if you make the work yourself, you are not allowed to include the cost of your labour as part of this expense.
+If you carry out repairs or maintenance on your rental property while it is being rented, you can claim the costs.
+However, if you do the work yourself, you are not allowed to include the cost of your labour as part of this expense.

 Local Property Tax (LPT)

 Almost every residential property owner in Ireland must pay Local Property Tax, which is calculated according to the value of the property.
-This payment can vary anywhere from €90 to upwards of €1,755 for the most valuable homes, and must be paid every year.
+This payment can vary from €90 to upwards of €1,755 for the most valuable homes and must be paid annually.

 If you purchase a property in Ireland you are liable for Stamp Duty.
-This is not tax-deductible even if you are buying the property with the intention of letting it out, however, any costs for legal aid you receive in relation to Stamp Duty is.
+This is not tax-deductible even if you are buying the property with the intention of letting it out.
+However, any costs for legal aid you receive in relation to Stamp Duty are.
 For more information, it’s best to consult a property broker.

 An Example Of Income Tax On Irish Rental Income